WebSolutionsGroup/esqrt/README.md

    - Click "Run Query" or press Alt+R
    - View results in the results panel

+4. **Explore the welcome screen**:
+   - The tool displays a helpful welcome panel on first load
+   - Click "Load a sample query" to get started with an example
+   - Review the "Getting Started" and "Key Features" sections
+   - Notice the attribution to Tim Dietrich's original work in the footer

-4. **Explore features**:
+5. **Explore features**:
-   - Try the auto-complete with Ctrl+Space
+   - Use keyboard shortcuts (Ctrl+R to run queries)
    - Toggle dark mode for comfortable viewing
    - Export results in different formats
-   - Save frequently used queries
+   - Save frequently used queries (if custom records are set up)

 ## ⚙️ Configuration